View John Lesneski's Obituary on Observer-Reporter.com and share memories

 On May 2, 1980, he married Deanna L. Reese, who survives.

-A memorial service will be held at 1:30 p.m. on Saturday, March 9 in North Buffalo Presbyterian Church, 711 Rural Valley Road, Washington, with Pastor Gary Gibson officiating.
+A memorial service will be held at 1:30 p.m.
+Saturday, March 9, in North Buffalo Presbyterian Church, 711 Rural Valley Road, Washington, with Pastor Gary Gibson officiating.
 Inurnment will follow in North Buffalo Presbyterian Church Cemetery.

 In lieu of flowers, John requested that a tree be planted in his memory, or flower bulbs be donated to a person or place of the donor's choice.